q-hwang/cs347/README.md

 - affects_stage: when changing the selection of stage A, all stages it affects will need to be rehandled

 TODO:
-- currently the level can only increase but not decrease. will implement the global data collection and adjustment.
-- some actions might not be valid or should not be allowed e.g. should not allow confirm when user has not selected everything.
-- have not tested starting from a different default
+- currently does not show the total price of the food
+- maybe add a bit more explanation from LLM